systemjs/systemjs/docs/config-api.md

   Takes preference over defaultJSExtensions.
   Can be set to `defaultExtension: false` to optionally opt-out of extension-adding when `defaultJSExtensions` is enabled.
 * `map`: Local and relative map configurations scoped to the package.
 Apply for subpaths as well.
-* `modules`: Package-scoped meta configuration with wildcard support.
+* `meta`: Package-scoped meta configuration with wildcard support.
 Modules are subpaths within the package path.
   This also provides an opt-out mechanism for `defaultExtension`, by adding modules here that should skip extension adding.

 #### paths